 This much would seem obvious.
 The less water that is used and the more water that is saved will go a long way towards addressing the current shortages.
 But for solutions to be effective, they need to be implemented vigilantly and even through regulation.
 This next list considers both practical solutions and those being implemented in different parts of the world.

-- Mining legislation and fracking needs to be revisited and taken more seriously by governments
+- Mining legislation and fracking need to be revisited and taken more seriously by governments.

-- More active involvement at NGO level, from the smallest contribution to a progressive and professional role is required from more people
+- More active involvement at the NGO level, from the smallest contribution to a progressive and professional role, is required from more people.

 We had to close our article on a positive note.
 This proved encouraging.
 All we did was list just a number of solutions towards addressing the water crises.
 And it all started right with you in the home.
 This was done deliberately to show you just how easy it can be to do your part in reversing a global water shortage.